-To address the condition, our Norton Heart Institute specialists can implant a dual pacemaker with or without an internal cardiac defibrillator.
-By pacing each ventricle, the heart becomes more coordinated and improves it’s ability to pump.
+To address the condition, our specialists with Norton Children’s Heart Institute, affiliated of the UofL School of Medicine, can implant a dual pacemaker with or without an internal cardiac defibrillator.
+By pacing each ventricle, the heart becomes more coordinated and improves its ability to pump.

 The board-certified and fellowship-trained pediatric electrophysiologists and pediatric cardiothoracic surgeons at Norton Children’s Heart Institute are experienced with treating this severe heart failure with cardiac resynchronization therapy.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.
 Let our specialists determine if cardiac resynchronization therapy is an option to improve your child’s heart failure.

 Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout Kentucky and Southern Indiana.